 What to Look for in a Treadmill or Elliptical This Year

-The fitness business has been in a big shakeout.
+The fitness business has been in a big shakeout- bigger than Treadmill Doctor thought last year.
 Fortunately, for the retailers and factories that remain, things are starting to look better.
 At least we hope the light in the tunnel is not an oncoming train but we are hopeful.
-If you think the economy has been in bad shape, you're right but consider this...the specialty fitness business has been in a state of implosion.
+If you think the economy has been in bad shape, you're right but consider this...the specialty fitness business has been in a state of implosion this entire past decade!

 What is interesting is some of the factories that sell the lower end equipment have actually increased business.
 Factories are making high quality products even at some price points that were once considered somewhat in the lower price ranges.
 Their customer service still isn't very good but the products are far superior compared with what was made in the past.
 For now, if you want superior customer service, go to a specialty store.
 Most are very good at service but now a day has dawned where you can demand a high level of service and should expect it for your hard-earned money.

-As fewer retailers are available for the companies offering treadmills, some companies will have to go the mass market route while others will have to start offering treadmills directly to the consumer in order to stay in business or eke out an existence.
+As fewer retailers are available for the companies offering treadmills and ellipticals, some companies will have to go the mass market route while others will have to start offering treadmills and ellipticals directly to the consumer in order to stay in business or eke out an existence.
 Some matters that were not terribly important in the past are incredibly important today.
 In the past, manufacturers and distributors had leeway in operations since there were only a few companies and missteps could be easily corrected next year.
-Competition is now so cutthroat, in all price ranges, that a small misstep could mean your company won’t be around next year to service your treadmill.
+Competition is now so cutthroat, in all price ranges, that a small misstep could mean your company won’t be around next year to service your treadmill or elliptical.
 Never fear!
 We are here to help you make sense of this mess.

 The point is that you should consider the retailer that you are buying from and the company that makes your treadmill as much as you should consider the model.
 In our overviews of companies, we give our opinions and thoughts about the stability of the company as well as how we expect them to do over the long run.
 Check the local BBB (Better Business Bureau) to see how the retailer takes care of their customers.
 Since product support is very important with fitness equipment, pay careful attention to our outlook for the brands and consider our comments in regard to their long-term prospects.

-Many people email us each year asking about specific components, most notably motors and rollers in relation to treadmills.
-Component buying is almost always a trap that you don’t want to fall into and these are two areas of a treadmill that have been muddied over the last 10 to 15 years.
+Many people email us each year asking about specific components, most notably motors and rollers in relation to treadmills or should I buy a front-drive or rear-drive elliptical.
+Component buying is almost always a trap that you don’t want to fall into and these are two areas of a treadmill or elliptical that has been muddied over the last 10 to 15 years.
 First, the motor situation is almost laughable.
 Since there is no accepted standard for rating treadmill motors, it is easy for a company to put virtually any rating they want on a treadmill motor.
 With some fear and trembling, we have been working on a new motor standard.
 At first, we had some big players wanting to help out but this fell apart when some factories realized we were going to tell the truth so we have had to go it alone.
 When we rate the motor, we attempt to rate it based on the size of the windings in the armature in relation to the permanent magnets.
 It is the only good way to determine the actual horsepower of a treadmill motor and that is why our power ratings may vary significantly from a manufacturer’s stated ratings.
 In other words, don’t buy a treadmill based upon what the factory claims in HP rating.
-We hope to have the motor standard online by the end of 2009.
+We hope to have the motor standard online by the end of 2010.

 Another related point is roller size.
 Factories claim a bigger roller is a better roller.
 In theory, the larger the roller, the slower it will turn causing less wear on the bearings and less stress on the walking belt since the belt can operate at a lower tension.
 The truth is that many larger rollers have just as many problems as smaller rollers (and some larger rollers have more problems than smaller rollers) because companies skimp on the quality of the parts used to make the rollers, so overall quality is much more important than size of the roller so pay attention in the reviews to the quality ratings.